 - American Mountain Guides Association (AMGA) Certified Single-Pitch rock-climbing Instructor

-- Wilderness First Aid & CPR Certified
+- Wilderness First Responder & CPR Certified

 - Health and Wellness Coach

 - Hiking, Trail-Running, and Single Pitch Rock-Climbing Guide

 Wellness Coaching is not

 - Prescribing medication, workouts, or diet plans